International Project on Decommissioning Risk Management

-There is a demonstrated need to collect and exchange related experiences and to provide recommendations on application of risk management methodology to decommissioning projects.
+There was a demonstrated need to collect and exchange related experiences and to provide recommendations on application of risk management methodology to decommissioning projects.
 This data would assist decommissioning planners and implementers in making well-informed project-related decisions.
 In recognition of this need, the IAEA launched a new International Project on Decommissioning Risk Management - DRiMa.

-The DRiMa project aims to:
+The DRiMa project aimed to:

 - Collect and analyse experiences in management of risks related to decommissioning projects

 - Examine the applicability of risk management methodologies applied in other industries

 - Provide recommendations based on collection and analysis of the above